MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

 http://dev.virtualearth.net/REST/v1/Routes?wayPoint.1=wayPoint1&waypoint.2=wayPoint2&wayPoint.n=wayPointn&optimize=optimize&routePathOutput=routePathOutput&distanceUnit=distanceUnit&key=BingMapsKey
 ```

  For this example, we will obtain a route from the Routes API that includes only two waypoints: an origin and a destination.
-We will specify both of these points as addresses, which we can obtain from the user using a simple form like the one shown in  REF _Ref263771062 \r \h Listing 14.
+We will specify both of these points as addresses, which we can obtain from the user using a simple form like the one shown in Listing 14.

  **Listing 14 - A simple PHP form that obtains a Bing Maps Key, origin address, and destination address from the user**